Pyroarti/AI_sleep_tracking/README.md

 # AI_sleep_tracking
-An ai to detect if the eyes are closed and if so shoots water in the face
+An ai to detect if the eyes are closed and if so shoots water in the face to wake me up.
+Still very work in progress